joakim-olsson/katacoda-scenarios/docker-swarm-tutorial/step3.md

 `docker node demote <NODENAME>`

 Make sure that you always have an odd number of manager nodes if you demote or remove a manager.

+<strong>This finalizes this course!
+You should now have a grasp on the fundamentals of docker swarm and general container orchestration.</strong>

+<strong>Bonus</strong>: What is the meaning of life?

+Type your answer in the console in the format './\<your answer\>.sh'

+Hint:
+>!
+Type 'ls' in the console for a clue